madmann91/madmann91.github.io/_posts/2021-04-29-an-introduction-to-bvhs.md

 The process is very similar when intersecting a BVH with a frustum, or when intersecting a BVH with another BVH.
 For simplicity, we are only going to describe the BVH-ray intersection case in this post.

-The algorithm starts by pushing the root node of the BVH on the stack, and then enters a loop, usually called _traversal loop_.
+The algorithm starts by pushing the root node of the BVH on the stack, and then enters a loop, usually called the _traversal loop_.
 In that loop, the algorithm performs the following steps:

 1. Pop a node from the stack,